 The main Report Acceleration Summaries page enables you to see basic information about the summaries that you have permission to view.

-The Summary ID and Normalized Summary ID columns display the unique hashes that the Splunk platform assigns to those summaries.
+The Summary ID and Normalized Summary ID columns display the unique hashes that assigned to those summaries.
 The IDs are derived from the remote search string for the report.
-They are used as part of the directory name that the Splunk platform creates for the summary files.
+They are used as part of the directory name that is created for the summary files.
 Click a summary ID or normalized summary ID to view summary details and perform summary management actions.
 For more information about this detail view, see the subtopic "Review summary details," below.